 The foundations of what is now TML Travel Group where built from offering a series of religious heritage tours.
+Following the successful introduction of our Iona Pilgrimage & Mull Experience tour in the year 2000, a Lindisfarne Pilgrimage & Religious Heritage In The North East package followed in 2002 and has recently been updated.

-Following an approach earlier this year, we have decided to reintroduce them and the product structure for these is based around our Premier Class brand.
+The product structure for these is based around our Premier Class brand.

 The itineraries available are as follows:

 For the Gaels, Iona is I Chaluim Chille - the isle of Colm Cille, an Irish priest and prince who was to become revered as Saint Columba.
 A tiny island, of typically Hebridean beauty, it holds a unique place in the story of Scotland and kindles the imagination of thousands who journey there each year.
-Yet it is also where people have lived, worked and worshipped over many centuries.
-To and from its shores have come monks and pilgrims, clan chiefs and kings, artists and craftsmen, farmers and fishermen.

 The North East of England has a strong religious past, as can be seen in works such as the Lindisfarne Gospels and the Anglo-Saxon Chronicle.
 The work of the 7th-century Cuthbert (634–687 AD), Bede (673–735 AD) and Hilda of Whitby (614–680 AD) being hugely influential in the early church and are still venerated today.
 These saints are usually associated with the monasteries on the island of Lindisfarne, Wearmouth – Jarrow, and the Abbey at Whitby but they are also associated to many other religious sites in the region.

 Canterbury is a historic English cathedral city and

 The Archbishop of Canterbury is the primate of theChurch of England and the worldwide Anglican Communion owing to the importance of St Augustine, who served as the apostle to the pagan Kingdom of Kent around the turn of the 7th century.
 The city's cathedral became a major focus of pilgrimage following the 1170 martyrdom of Thomas Becket.